Carrie Chapman Catt—Leading the Way for Women's Rights

 When Carrie Chapman Catt died in 1947 her entire estate was given to Iowa State University.
 This included her Peace Library of over 1,000 volumes.
 The university archives in the library safeguard treasured documents and other relics of her efforts working for women’s rights.
 Iowa State University is home to the Carrie Chapman Catt Center for Women and Politics.
 In 1992 the research and education center was established as a memorial to Catt.

-- Blue Book of Iowa Women.
-Edited and compiled by Winona Evans Reeves.
-Mexico, Missouri: Missouri Printing and Publishing Company, 1914, p.71.
+- Winona Evans Reeves, Ed., Blue Book of Iowa Women.
+Mexico, Missouri: Missouri Printing and Publishing Company, 1914.

 - Current Biography 1940.
 Edited by Maxine Block.
 New York: H. W. Wilson, 1940, pp150-2.